evfinkn/speechviz/USAGE.md

 python3 setup.py install
 ```

-A rather annoying bug can occur where the version of your gcc compiler is higher than
+A bug can occur where the version of your gcc compiler is higher than
 versions compatible with cuda.
 If you get a message saying `DLIB WILL NOT USE CUDA`,
 try changing `cmake` and `python3` lines to the following respectively: